pourmalek/CovidVisualizedCountry/RESULTS Northwest Territories 2021/README.md

 Northwest Territories predicted by none of the models.
 Reports to WHO available.

-Uptaking New Brunswick graphs discontinued after uptake 20211221.
+Uptaking Northwest Territories graphs discontinued after uptake 20211221.

 Graphs for Northwest Territories were added here starting from uptake 20211105 onwards.